riz007/drivethai/README.md

 - `GET /api/ai-quiz`: Endpoint for the AI quiz.
 - `GET /api/signs`: Endpoint for road signs.
 - `GET /api/signs/search`: Endpoint for searching road signs.

+## Contributing

+Contributions are welcome!
+Please see the [LICENSE.md](LICENSE.md) file for details on how to contribute to this project.

+## License

+This project is licensed under the terms of the [LICENSE.md](LICENSE.md) file.

 ## Learn More